Ebony Reigns: Early life and education

 Ebony Reigns hailed as the 'Original 90s Bad Gyal', was affably known as Nana Heemaa (Ohemaa) by her close relatives, in Dansoman, a suburb of Accra.
 Her parents are Nana Poku Kwarteng and Beatrice Oppong Marthin.
 She was raised in the urban areas of Accra but hailed from the Brong Ahafo region.

 She started her basic education at Seven Great Princess Academy in Dansoman, Accra, followed by a high school education at Methodist Girls High School at Mamfe in the Akuapim North District of the Eastern Region, Ghana, though she did not graduate.
 She quit high school in pursuit of her music career.

 Career

 Ebony was discovered by musician and entrepreneur Bullet from Ruff n Smooth and was signed to his RuffTown Records label.
 She came out with her first single, "Dancefloor", in December 2015, with a video and audio release.
 The song became a radio hit, landing her a nomination for the "unsung" category at the 2016 Ghana Music Awards.

 In March 2016 Ebony released her major hit single "Kupe".
-She was signed to Ruff Town Records and Midas Touch Inc. Ebony's hit songs such as "Poison", "Sponsor", and "Hustle", also garnered significant airplay and charted high on music charts in Ghana.
+She was signed to Ruff Town Records and Midas Touch Inc, where she worked closely with Dj Shiwaawa, as her personal DJ.
+Ebony's hit songs such as "Poison", "Sponsor", and "Hustle", also garnered significant airplay and charted high on music charts in Ghana.
 One of her most impactful hits was the song "Maame Hw3," which focused on the issue of domestic violence, further amplified by the song's music video.